Urinary Retention Treatment: Specialists in NYC

 Urgent Care for Retention of Urine (Inability to Urinate) in Men and Women

 At New York Urology Specialists we offer urgent same day and next day evaluation and treatment for symptoms of urinary retention.
-If you are experiencing difficulty passing urine, you need to see a board-certified experienced urologist as you may have retention of urine in the bladder.
+If you are experiencing difficulty passing urine and feel incomplete bladder emptying, you need to see a board-certified experienced urologist as you may have retention of urine in the bladder.

 We offer medical treatment, urinary catheterization, treatment for urinary stricture disease, BPH and other causes of urinary retention.
 We also remove and change urethral Foley catheters and suprapubic catheters.
 In-home catheter changes are available.

 We are able to help many of our patients to get rid of foley catheters through problem-directed treatment of the underlying problem.

 What is Urinary Retention?

 Urinary retention refers to inability to empty the urinary bladder.